mnezbrytska/sewing-studio/README.md

 username: Test1
 password: usertest

+Create a .env file by copying the .env.sample file.
+Open the .env file and replace the placeholder values with your own.

 This project is a **Django-based application** designed to manage the operations of a sewing studio.
 The system helps to manage customers, tailors, orders, and the services provided.
 It allows for tracking orders, assigning tailors, and calculating service costs.

 ##